geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-25-7-released.md

 This release addresses security vulnerabilities and is considered an critical update.

-* [CVE-2025-30145](https://github.com/geoserver/geoserver/security/advisories/GHSA-gr67-pwcv-76gf) Denial-of-service (DoS) Vulnerability in Jiffle process (High 7.5)
+* [CVE-2025-30145](https://github.com/geoserver/geoserver/security/advisories/GHSA-gr67-pwcv-76gf) Denial-of-service (DoS) Vulnerability in Jiffle process (High)

-* [CVE-2025-30220](https://github.com/geoserver/geoserver/security/advisories/GHSA-jj54-8f66-c5pc) XML External Entity (XXE) Processing Vulnerability in GeoServer WFS Service (High 8.2)
+* [CVE-2025-30220](https://github.com/geoserver/geoserver/security/advisories/GHSA-jj54-8f66-c5pc) XML External Entity (XXE) Processing Vulnerability in GeoServer WFS Service (High)

 The use of the CVE system allows the GeoServer team to reach a wider audience than blog posts.
 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.